 - Loan statements (such as mortgages, credit cards, and auto loans)

-While you’re not usually required to submit this paperwork with your loan application, the lender will likely ask for it as they conduct their due diligence and determine your creditworthiness.
+While you’re not usually required to submit this paperwork with your loan application, the SBA lender will likely ask for it as they conduct their due diligence and determine your creditworthiness.

 How to Submit Form 413